HexCorpProgramming/HexCorpDiscordAI/README.md

 When you want to change the DB schema, you can create a new sql-file in `res/db/migrate`.
 The number in the beginning has to be higher then every other number of the migration scripts.
 These scripts are executed in sequence when the AI starts.

 If you manage to screw up your DB you can remove it by simply deleting the file `ai.db`.
 On the next AI start the DB will be recreated.

+## CI
+### Linting
+We use flake8 as a linting tool.
+Everytime you push code, our CI-pipeline will run flake8 to find problems and will notify you if stuff should be changed.
+If you want to run flake8 yourself, you can use `pip install flake8` to install it and then simply call `flake8` at the project root.

+It is also recommended to configure flake8 as your IDE linting tool, to get your code highlighted.